dahliyah/dahliyah.github.io/docs/Timelines/Events.md

 title: <mark style='background:#fa8231'>Jewish Rabbis reject and discard LXX</mark>
 content: By the 2<sup>nd</sup> century A.D., Jewish rabbis began rejecting the LXX in favor of *other* Hebrew texts.

-During this timeframe, Christian writers accused the Jews of **maliciously** manipulating the Scriptures.
+In this period, Christian writers made accusations against Jews for deliberately manipulating the Scriptures.